 An outbreak of hepatitis A has been linked to Townsend Farms Organic Anti-Oxidant Blend, a frozen berry mix sold by Costco and Harris Teeter grocery stores.
-The CDC is recommending that people who ate the product within the last two weeks should talk to their doctor about a vaccination, which can prevent hepatitis A if given within two weeks.
-A class action lawsuit has been established for people seeking compensation for their injury.

 Do I Have a Texas Food Poisoning Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was injured by Hepatitis A or required a vaccination after eating frozen berries in Townsend Farms Organic Anti-Oxidant Blend, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit in Texas.